alexanderastoray/Dotnet/SolutionNet/README.md

 If you want to configure some settings based on the environments then you can do such settings in appsettings.{Environment}.json file.
 You can create n number of environments like development, staging, production, etc.

 ### Program.cs class file:
+The Startup class is like the Global.asax file of our traditional .NET application.
+As the name suggests, it is executed when the application starts